top of page

 Supported Sample Types and Species

-• FFPE blocks or unstained slides
+• FFPE Samples: Formalin-fixed paraffin-embedded blocks or unstained slides.

 How to Get Started